-The Business Combination is accounted for as a reverse recapitalization as pre-combination Astra was determined to be the accounting acquirer under FASB's ASC Topic 805, Business Combination ("ASC 805").
+On June 30, 2021, the Business Combination pursuant to the BCA, by and among Holicity, Merger Sub, and pre-combination Astra, is accounted for as a reverse recapitalization as pre-combination Astra was determined to be the accounting acquirer under ASC 805.
 The determination is primarily based on the evaluation of the following facts and circumstances:

-Ц the equity holders of pre-combination Astra hold the majority of voting rights in the Company; the board of directors of pre-combination Astra represent a majority of the members of the board of directors of the Company; the senior management of pre-combination Astra became the senior management of the Company; and the operations of pre-combination Astra comprise the ongoing operations of the Company.
+- the equity holders of pre-combination Astra hold the majority of voting rights in the Company; - the board of directors of pre-combination Astra represent a majority of the members of the board of directors of the Company; - · the senior management of pre-combination Astra became the senior management of the Company; and - the operations of pre-combination Astra comprise the ongoing operations of the Company.

 In connection with the Business Combination, outstanding common stock and preferred convertible stock of the pre-combination Astra was converted into common stock of the Company, par value of \$0.0001 per share, representing a recapitalization, and the net assets of the Company were acquired and recorded at historical cost, with no goodwill or intangible assets recorded.
 Pre-combination Astra was deemed to be the predecessor and the consolidated assets and liabilities and results of operations prior to the Closing Date are those of pre-combination Astra.
 Reported shares and earnings per share available to common stockholders, prior to the Business Combination, have been retroactively restated as shares reflecting the exchange ratio established in the BCA.
 The number of shares of preferred stock was also retroactively restated based on the exchange ratio.
+See Note 3 - Acquisitions for additional information